-1. Returning to an Old Job Vs. Finding a New Job
+1. Consider Finding a New Job

 If you have a job to return to, the decision to return isn’t automatic.
 If you had coworkers who enabled or encouraged substance abuse, or if the job doesn’t provide routine or stability, it may be time to look for another job.
-Consider the following types of workplaces:
+Additionally, after addiction treatment, you may find that your goals, interests, skills, and passions lie in a different field.
+Be ready to pivot to a new industry and/or take additional training.

-- Stable hours and expectations: A job with stable hours and expectations provides structure and routine, which are essential to people in recovery.
+- Stable hours and expectations: A job with regular hours and expectations provides structure and routine, which are essential to people in recovery.
 A workplace with changing deadlines and odd schedules could be a source of uncertainty and stress.

 If you decide to look for a new job, here are some things to expect: